Exclusive: Trump ally Bernie Kerik meets with special counsel investigators | KRDO

 (CNN) — Donald Trump ally Bernie Kerik met Monday with special counsel Jack Smith’s investigators who are handling the probe related to the 2020 election aftermath and the January 6, 2021, insurrection.

-The interview largely focused on what Trump’s former attorney Rudy Giuliani did to prove that really won the election, Kerik’s attorney told CNN.
+The interview largely focused on what Trump’s former attorney Rudy Giuliani did to prove that Trump actually won the election, Kerik’s attorney told CNN.

 Kerik’s and his attorney were spotted by CNN arriving Monday morning and leaving after roughly five hours.
 This is the first public sign of activity by the special counsel’s team after it filed landmark criminal charges against the former president last week.